Ivor Cummings: Life

-Cummings himself enjoyed London's 1930s night life, as a gay member of 'the group', a set of African intellectuals in London which included the American singer John Payne and the British composer Reginald Foresythe.
-He joined the Colonial Office in 1941, and by 1942 its new public relations office was heralding his appointment as evidence against the existence of racial discrimination in Britain.
+Cummings himself enjoyed London's 1930s night life, as a gay member of "the group", a set of African intellectuals in London that included the American singer John Payne and the British composer Reginald Foresythe.
+Cummings joined the Colonial Office in 1941, and by 1942 its new public relations office was heralding his appointment as evidence against the existence of racial discrimination in Britain.
 He served as secretary of a new Advisory Committee on the Welfare of Colonial Peoples in the United Kingdom, a Colonial Office initiative to assume direct responsibility for housing colonial students.
-After the war he worked to recruit African nurses for the National Health Service.
+After the war, he worked to recruit African nurses for the National Health Service.

-In 1947 Cummings visited Lagos on official business.
+In 1947, Cummings visited Lagos, Nigeria, on official business.
 When the Greek proprietor of the Bristol Hotel there refused him a room because of his race, the scandal hit the British press.

-He was awarded the OBE in the 1948 Birthday Honours.
-In June 1948 he was the official representative who met the West Indian immigrants arriving on the Empire Windrush, the beginning of the Windrush generation, helping them to find accommodation and jobs.
-His choice of a former air raid shelter beneath Clapham Common as temporary accommodation for Windrush arrivals lacking prearranged accommodation resulted in Brixton becoming a permanent centre for the African Caribbean community in Britain.
+Cummings was awarded the OBE in the 1948 Birthday Honours.
+In June 1948, he was the Colonial Office's official representative who met the West Indian immigrants arriving on the HMT Empire Windrush, the beginning of the Windrush generation, helping them to find accommodation and jobs.
+His choice of a former air-raid shelter beneath Clapham Common as temporary accommodation for Windrush arrivals lacking prearranged accommodation resulted in Brixton becoming a permanent centre for the African Caribbean community in Britain.

 Cummings visited the United States on a fellowship, co-authoring a survey of colonial students.
 He was invited to become Colonial Secretary in Trinidad, but in 1958 resigned from the Colonial Office to work for Kwame Nkrumah, training diplomats in post-independence Ghana.
 He was posted to the Ghana High Commission in London to recruit West Indian professionals, including Ulric Cross.
-He later worked as a training officer for Yengema Diamond Mines in Sierra Leone, and as public relations adviser to the London-based distillers Duncan, Gilbey and Matheson.
+Cummings later worked as a training officer for Yengema Diamond Mines in Sierra Leone, and as a public relations adviser to the London-based distillers Duncan, Gilbey and Matheson.

-Cumming died of cancer in Westminster Hospital, on 17 October 1992.
+Cummings died of cancer in Westminster Hospital, on 17 October 1992, aged 78.